 When it comes to organizing and planning a classroom, every teacher has a few items they couldn’t possibly ever go without!
 It might be that favorite stapler, the perfect book, or an amazing resource!
-I know I know.
-I just posted about Supplies I Can’t Live Without but I wanted to join my peeps from Upper Elementary Snapshots where we will all share our Must Have supply, book, and resource.
-I have so many things I can’t “Picture” myself teaching without so it was a no brainer for me to share more!
+I know, I know.
+I just posted about Supplies I Can’t Live Without but I wanted to join my peeps from Upper Elementary Snapshots where we will all share our classroom Must Haves supply, book, and resource.
+There are so many things I can’t “Picture” myself teaching without so it was a no brainer for me to share more!
 Plus, be sure to check out how to collect Must Have freebies from each of us!

 ***Click on each picture below to an Amazon link to the product.
 I like my readers to know they are affiliate links.
 If you purchase from the link, the tiny portion is invested right back into my blog so I can keep providing teachers with helpful tips for their classrooms!

 This cascading wall organizer is great to place student’s writing work!

 There are 6 colorful folders- perfect for writing steps.

 2. Rough Draft